The 9 Best Luxury Wellness Resorts in Costa Rica for 2026–2027

 There is yoga everywhere, but there are also long walks, forest bathing, afternoon swims, and plenty of room to do absolutely nothing without guilt.
 Wellness here looks like moving your body because it feels good, resting because your nervous system asked nicely, and being outside so much that your phone becomes optional.

-The Spa at Hacienda AltaGracia.
-Image courtesy of Fora Media Library.
+Deep rest is the specialty at The Well spa at Hacienda AltaGracia.
+Image courtesy of Fora Media Library

 Set in the rolling foothills of southern Costa Rica, it feels expansive and intentionally quiet.
 The spa experience is deeply personalized and unhurried, with treatments rooted in local botanicals and thoughtful touch rather than trend-driven menus.
 Yoga here is grounding.
 Meals are nourishing without being performative.
 Days unfold naturally into walks, spa time, and long dinners that don’t need an agenda.